jchatel/quickmail-next-docs/troubleshooting/troubleshooting-campaigninbox-is-not-sending.md

-# Troubleshooting: Campaign/Inbox is not sending
+# Troubleshooting: Campaign is not sending

 There are several reasons why a campaign may not be sending emails.
 Here are some of the most common ones: